DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/06a-basic-tcl.markdown

 2. Using Commit clause
 3. Using Rollback clause
 4. Using Savepoint clause
-5. When you update data using diffrent sessions
-6. Transaction isolation

 Ok tanpa berlama-lama yuk langsung aja kita bahas materi yang pertama: